lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 # Introduction

 Welcome to Face Detection Tutorial Step 3.
 Now that the application can detect faces in images, we now want the application to estimate the age and gender for each face.
-The precompiled "age-gender-recognition-retail-0013" model included with the OpenVINO™ toolkit that we will be running was trained on approximately 20,000 faces.
+The precompiled "age-gender-recognition-retail-0013" model included with the Intel® Distribution of OpenVINO™ toolkit that we will be running was trained on approximately 20,000 faces.
 When it sees a face within 45 degrees (left, right, above, or below) of straight-on, it is 96.6% accurate on determining gender.
 It can also determine ages to within 6 years, on average.
 A sample output showing the results where the ROI box is now labeled “[M|F],<age>” appears below.
 The metrics reported now also include the time to run the age and gender model.

 ![image alt text](../doc_support/step3_image_1.png)

 # Age and Gender Detection Model

-The OpenVINO™ toolkit provides a pre-compiled model for estimating age and gender from an image of a face.
+The Intel® Distribution of OpenVINO™ toolkit provides a pre-compiled model for estimating age and gender from an image of a face.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/age-gender-recognition-retail-0013